samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 ### Level 2: Danger Sense

-You gain an uncanny sense of when things aren’t as they should be, giving you an edge when you dodge perils.
+You gain an uncanny sense of when things aren't as they should be, giving you an edge when you dodge perils.
 You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on Dexterity saving throws unless you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ### Level 2: Reckless Attack